knpuniversity/symfony4/knpu/ep5-forms/custom-field-type.md

 [[[ code('8adf3ca00b') ]]]

 Internally, the form fields have an inheritance system.
-For, not-too-interesting technical reasons, the form classes don't use *real* class inheritance - we don't literally extend the `TextType` class.
+For not-too-interesting technical reasons, the form classes don't use *real* class inheritance - we don't literally extend the `TextType` class.
 But, it works in a similar way.